markuslohn/tiddlywiki/README.md

     mvn install -Psourcecheck

 ### Distribution
-    mvn assembly:single
+    mvn package

-**Note:** The distribution is available in the /target folder.
+**Note:** The distribution will be generated automatically with the assembly plugin and is available in the /target folder.

 ## Release